 Note: Each year additional courses are added if the content is 60% Canada.
-Please check with the Co-ordinator.
-Students can ask the Program Co-ordinator to consider a course for inclusion on submission of a course outline.
+Please check with the department Chair or the faculty advisor.
+Students can ask the department to consider a course for inclusion on submission of a course outline.
 This should be done prior to registering for the course.